-Students should attend the Introduction to the Junos Operating System (IJOS) course, the Junos Routing Essentials (JRE) course, and the Junos Intermediate Routing (JIR) course, or have equivalent experience prior to attending this class.
+- Students should attend the Introduction to the Junos Operating System (IJOS) course and the Junos Intermediate Routing (JIR) course, or have equivalent experience prior to attending this class.
 General knowledge of CoS concepts is also helpful.

 - Chapter 1: Course Introduction

 - CoS History and Evolution